apollographql/apollo/docs/source/guides/schema-organization.md

 ```
 // schema.js

-// TODO make sure this import is correct
 import { makeExecutableSchema} from 'graphql-tools';
 import { typeDef as Author } from 'graphql-tools';
 import { typeDef as Book } from './book.js';